What is Disposable Pay: Everything You Need to Know

 State Wage Garnishments Limits

 State protections for debtors must be at least as good as the federal requirements.
 Upon meeting that standard, they are free to give greater protection.
 Massachusetts, for example, prevents creditors from taking more than 15 percent of workers' pay.

 Challenging Administrative Wage Garnishments

 Before garnishments take place, the employee must receive notice from the Department of Education.
 Workers are entitled to hearings if they want to dispute the debt or set up a different repayment schedule.
 If they request a hearing within 30 days of the warning, garnishments can't go through until the hearing is over.
 After 30 days, hearings can still be requested, but the employee must win in order to stop the garnishments at that point.
 A common challenge is claiming that garnished wages will be a financial burden on the debtor and their dependents.
 Note that some states will have different requirements for challenging this.

 If you need help with disposable pay, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.